False membership rate control in mixture models: Theoretical guarantees for the plug-in procedure

 \subsection{Additional notation and assumptions}

-We make use of an optimality theory for mFCR control, that will be developed in detail in Section~\ref{sec:optimalproc}.
+We make use of an optimality theory for mFMR control, that will be developed in detail in Section~\ref{FMR:sec:optimalproc}.
 This approach extensively relies on the following quantities (recall the definition of $T(X, \theta) $ in \eqref{equTXtheta}):

-In words, $\mfcr^*_t$ is the mFCR of an oracle procedure that selects the $T_i^*$ smaller than a threshold $t$ (Lemma~\ref{mfcr_properties}).
-Then, $t^*(\alpha)$ is the optimal threshold such that this procedure has a mFCR controlled at level $\alpha$.
-Next, $\alpha_c$ and $\bar{\alpha}$ are the lower and upper bounds for the level $\alpha$, respectively, for which the optimality theory can be applied.
+In words, $\mFMR^*_t$ is the mFMR of an oracle procedure that selects the $T_i^*$ smaller than some threshold $t$ (Lemma~\ref{mFMR_properties}).
+Then, $t^*(\alpha)$ is the optimal threshold such that this procedure has an mFMR controlled at level $\alpha$.
+Next, $\alpha_c$ and $\bar{\alpha}$ are the lower and upper bounds for the nominal level $\alpha$, respectively, for which the optimality theory can be applied.

 Now, we introduce our main assumption, which will be ubiquitous in our analysis.